 Comino is only accessible by boat.
 There is regular ferry service which operated between Cirkewwa (Malta) and the northern side of Comino.
 The ride should take around 25 minutes.
 Similarly, if you are based in Gozo and wish to spend a day or two on Comino, you need to get a ferry from the Gozo main harbour in Mgarr.
 It is the same place where the Gozo Channel departs to get to Malta.

 For a more detailed account on how to reach Comino, we recommend reading this article for a step by step guide.

 When to visit Comino?

 Lucky for you, the Maltese islands sit on a part in the Mediterranean which enjoys beautifully long summers.
 Since it is a sea-soaked destination, and the main point of going would be to swim in amazing waters, Comino is best visited in summer.
 Summer is Malta can start pretty early.
 The weather can heat up quickly at the beginning of May and be still perfect for swimming by mid-October.

-The one variable that you really have to factor in is whether you mind going on a beach full of people or whether is best for you to take in the island in quiet and peace.
+The one variable that you really have to factor in, is whether you mind going on a beach full of people or whether is best for you to stay on the island in quiet and peace.
 Comino can be an incredibly busy place and its beaches can get really crowded.
 However, tourists tend to flock to the island at the very peak of summer that is from June to end of August.
 If you visit Comino at the end of September onwards you might experience fewer people.
 The water will stay at a relatively suitable swimming temperature by at least mid-October, so you might want to even risk and go at this time of year.